 - 3:30-Warm-up clock will start for 20-minute warm-up.
-When the clock strikes 0:00 teams return to benches. - 3:50- In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem. - 4:00-Game begins. - 5:30-Warm-up clock begins for Game 2, same schedule is followed, omitting the National Anthem. - C. Officials must meet with ball holders prior to the start of a state series game.
+When the clock strikes 0:00 teams return to benches. - 3:51- In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem. - 4:00-Game begins. - 5:30-Warm-up clock begins for 2nd game, and host will follow same schedule, omitting National Anthem. - D. Officials must meet with ball holders prior to the start of a state series game. - During the State Tournament, if there is a 7-goal differential at the start of the second half, or any time after the start of the second half, the clock shall be reduced by half of the remaining time.
+If there is a 9-goal differential at the start of or any time in the second half, the game shall be terminated.